Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Results

-Fig.~\ref{fig:ml_potential} shows the machine-learned Kohn-Sham potential(black dots) versus the exact potential(red line).
-The machine-learned Kohn-Sham potential captures the structure of the exact quadratic potential around the center of the position space, but it starts to deviate from the actual potential near the boundary of the pre-selected finite region.
+We calculate the machine-learned potential using Eq.~\ref{eq:v_ks} and show the machine-learned potential (black dots) versus the exact potential (red line) in Fig.~\ref{fig:ml_potential}.
+The machine-learned potential captures the structure of the exact quadratic potential around the center of the position space, but it starts to deviate from the actual potential near the boundary of the pre-selected finite region.
 One possible reason for this phenomenon is that our training set only covers a fraction of the entire Hilbert space, which means (i) the training set covers only a finite range of the infinite position space, (ii) the training set includes only the lowest $M$ eigenstates of the infinite many eigenstates.
-We show in Appendix \ref{app: v_scale} that having more eigenstates in the training set results in more accurate machine-learned Kohn-Sham potential.
+We show in \ref{app: v_scale} that having more eigenstates in the training set results in more accurate machine-learned potential.